acacheung/moonshine-cms/src/pages/menu/phase-3.md

           Cranberry Mayo.  (**As always, can be made with our award-winning Mushroom Tofu patty! ) Served with House Shoestring French Fries
         price: '23'
-        title: 'November 2021 Burger of the Month: “Thansgiving Burger**'
+        title: 'November 2021 Burger of the Month: “Thanksgiving Burger**'
       - description: >-
           Pulled Braised Beef Shortrib, Brioche, Melted 3-Cheese Blend & Served with a cup of Spicy Tomato Soup **available vegetarian** Don't forget